CEA-MetroCarac/fitspy/doc/user_guide/intro.rst

 The spectra processing are based on  :class:`~fitspy.baseline.BaseLine` (optional) and peaks :mod:`~fitspy.models` like Gaussian, Lorentzian, ... used to fit the spectra profiles.

-**Important**: it is strongly recommended to address the spectra processing operations in the order defined in the `Quick start`_ below.

 .. figure::  ../_static/spectra.png
    :align:   center